Your cart is currently empty!

 I feel bad about the eating and body-shape messages I gave my child

 Join the club.
+Most of us can expect to have some weight bias and I list resources in 'How to overcome weight bias and fat phobia'.
 We are in a toxic environment which shames various body shapes and has made eating for health very complicated.
-When our own country’s health agencies are preaching harmful messages to kids about calorie-counting and obesity, what can poor parents do?
+When our own country's health agencies are preaching harmful messages to kids about calorie-counting and obesity, what can poor parents do?

-You can buffer your child against some of our crazy environment by modelling a positive attitude to eating and body shape (this podcast series is helpful).
+You can buffer your child against some of our crazy environment by modelling a positive attitude to eating and body shape (early episodes of this podcast series may help you).
 This may protect your child, to some extent, against disordered eating.
 However, there are plenty of examples of families where there was a wise attitude to eating and body shape in the home, and the child still went on a diet and got caught in an eating disorder.

 I'm new to all this.
 What should I do right now?

-Answers are in Chapter 4 of my book, which is entirely available here.
-Or for something even briefer, see the first two pages of my free helpsheets or hop onto one of my regular workshops.
+The essentials of treatment are in Chapter 4 of my book, which is entirely available here.
+Or for something even briefer, see the first two pages of my free helpsheets.
+Or hop onto one of my regular workshops.
+You can also learn what you need, in a simple and friendly way, with my searchable Bitesize audio collection.

 Maybe my son/daughter doesn't need treatment?
 The doctor's advice is to wait